getsentry/sentry-elixir/README.md

 end
 ```

-For optional settings check the [docs](https://hexdocs.pm/sentry/README.html).
+For optional settings check the [docs](https://hexdocs.pm/sentry/readme.html).

 ### Setup with Plug or Phoenix

-In your router add the following lines
+In your router add the following lines:

 ```elixir
 use Plug.ErrorHandler